 , endorsed by all delegates, which highlighted the importance of sibling support.

 When funding for the organisation was discontinued in late 2007, after the government changed, a petition with many hundreds of signatures and comments called on the government to recognise siblings and support the work of Siblings Australia.
 Many more people wrote emails and letters to Ministers.
+You can read the comments that were added by some of the signatories in 2008 here

 Other organisations have also highlighted siblings in various position papers and other documents.
 Click on the 'other advocacy' link to the left to see some examples.